Core Concepts

 At the core of a Maudit project is the coronate

 function.
 This function starts the build process and generates the output files.
-It is the entrypoint to your project and is where you define the pages, content and options that make up your website.
+It is the entrypoint to your project and is where you'll pass the pages, content and options that make up your website.

 In a main.rs